0xcregis/easynode/cmd/blockchain/README.md

 {
     "code": 0,//0: success ,1: fail
     "data": {
+        "address": "TUtAk64jJqdf1pY3SiHeooVikP2SFWXjZ6",
-        "balance": "2" //balance of the address
+        "balance": "2", //balance of the address
-    }
-}
+        "nonce": "0",
+        "utxo": "" // for btc chain
+    },
+    "message": "ok" // error message when it request failure }

 //query block by hash  in easynode space